 A 16-year-old is directed to preparatory education for basic education unless he has a certificate equivalent to a certificate of completion of basic education.
 If he already has a certificate equivalent of competition of a basic school, he will be directed to other educations.

-Link to the application form for basic education: Esitietolomake valmistavaa opetusta varten (kouvola.fi).
+Link to the application form for basic education: Preliminary information form for preparatory instruction

 Compulsory education in Finland is free of charge.